Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company is undergoing an improvement initiative to reduce the number of physical servers in the data center by 50%.
 You are working as part of the deployment team trying to achieve this goal.
 You are currently migrating physical servers into virtualized systems and removing the physical servers from the data center.
-Which step of the continual improvement model are you working on?
+Which step of the Continual Improvement model are you working on?

 - [x] Take action.
 - [ ] Where are we now.